Railway Express Agency: Post-World War II

-Due to rate increases, express operations remained profitable into the 1950s.
+Following the end of the war, express operations remained profitable into the 1950s.
+As passenger operations struggled from the growing airline industry and automobile ownership, express revenues did better than passenger in some situations.
+The reality was less ideal, as increased profitability observed in the early 1950s were result of shipping rate increases.
+Traffic was on a decline compared to the 1940s.
+In 4 years, 1946 to 1950, shipments fell 62 percent.

 REA concentrated on express refrigerator service after 1940, and continued to expand its fleet of express reefers until the mid- to late-1950s.
 At that time, business declined dramatically owing to competition from refrigerated motor trucks.
 By this time, overall rail express volume had also decreased substantially.
 Federal investment in the interstate highway system after WWII meant that trucks and other vehicles had more flexibility in transporting goods to a variety of cities.
 The increase in private ownership of automobiles doomed many passenger lines of the railroads, and industrywide restructuring took place.

 In 1959, REA negotiated a new contract, allowing it to use any mode of transportation.
 It also acquired rights to allow continued service by truck freight after passenger trains were discontinued.
 REA unsuccessfully attempted entering the piggyback and container business.
 Another blow came when the Civil Aeronautics Board terminated REA's exclusive agreement with the airlines for air express.

+By 1965 many of REA's refrigerator cars, stripped of their refrigeration equipment, were in lease service as bulk mail carriers.
+Many were relegated to work train service.

 REA Express and decline

-In 1960 the company's name was changed to REA Express, Inc. By 1965 many of REA's refrigerator cars, stripped of their refrigeration equipment, were in lease service as bulk mail carriers.
-Many were relegated to work train service.

-Generally, business was good in the 1940s.
-“Alas, things crumbled after World War II which coincided with a rapid decline in rail travel,” according to the America Rails website.
-“Express shipments had always been handled as dead-end traffic and railroads grew increasingly disinterested in subsidizing a business model losing ever-more money.”

-In 1969, after several years of losses, REA was sold to five of its corporate officers.
-By then its entire business constituted less than 10% of all intercity parcel traffic, and it transported only 10% of its business by rail.

-Trying to find a way to survive, REA Express became embroiled in extensive litigation with the railroads and the United Parcel Service, and tried to renegotiate contracts with the Brotherhood of Railway Workers' Union.
-In November 1975, REA Express terminated operations and filed for bankruptcy.
-During the railroad strike of October 1974, the first Altair 8800 microcomputer was lost.
-It had been shipped from Albuquerque to Popular Electronics magazine in New York via REA and never arrived.

-"With the company losing money hand over fist for years, it was now in exponential debt.
-On average, REA had lost $50 million a year since 1969.
-In November 1975, Tom Kole, REA board chairman, told the press that the recession 'has literally pulled the rug out from under our carefully planned recovery program ….'
-Disappearing along with 8,000 jobs was all the REA’s property, including those once familiar green trucks with the red-diamond signs, which was sold at auction."